 WHEREAS, according to section 1-2-110, MCA, a statute may be repealed at any time by the Legislature, and persons acting under any statute are considered to be acting in contemplation of the Legislature's power to repeal the statute; and

-WHEREAS, it is the intent of the Legislature by enacting [section 23] to make the reversal of the ISC case apply retroactively, unless a complaint was filed in district court prior to January 1, 1992, as provided in [section 23].
+WHEREAS, it is the intent of the Legislature by enacting [section 35] to make the reversal of the ISC case apply retroactively, even to the parties in the ISC case, unless a final judgment is obtained in that case before [the effective date of this act], as provided in [section 36].

 Be it enacted by the Legislature of the State of Montana: